MetricSign

 Common causes

-• 1The binary log file referenced in the replica's position no longer exists on the primary (binlog was purged)
+• 1The binary log file referenced in the replica's relay log info was purged on the primary because expire_logs_days or binlog_expire_logs_seconds expired before the replica could fetch it.

-• 2Primary server was restored from backup and has a different binlog history than the replica
+• 2The primary was restored from a backup (point-in-time recovery or snapshot) and now has a different GTID set or binlog sequence than the replica expects.

-• 4The replica's MASTER_LOG_POS is past the end of the current binlog file on the primary
+• 4The replica's MASTER_LOG_POS points past the end of the current binlog file, often caused by manual CHANGE MASTER TO with incorrect coordinates.

 How to fix it